Commitments and Contingencies

 WestPark Capital Inc.

 During 2014, the Company entered into multiple agreements with the same investment banking firm, as follows:

-In the event of a successful transaction, the investment banking firm will earn fees, 8% of the amount of any equity or hybrid equity raised up to $5 million, and 6% over $5 million, payable when the Company receives proceeds from the transaction.
+In the event of a successful transaction, the investment banking firm will earn fees, 8% of the amount of any equity or hybrid equity raised up to $5 million and 6% over $5 million, payable when the Company receives proceeds from the transaction.

-In addition, the Company agreed to grant the investment banking firm warrants to purchase that number of shares of the Companys common stock equal to 6% of the value of successful common stock equity raised at 100% of the price at closing of a transaction for a period of two years and/or grant investment banking firm warrants to purchase that number of shares of the Companys common stock equal to 6% of the value of a successful preferred stock, debt, hybrid debt of any kind (convertibles, warrants, etc.) or debt and equity combination common stock equity raised at 100% of the price at closing of a transaction for a period of two years.
-These shares shall be delivered in a cashless exercise and issuable from the investment closing date up to no more than five years from the date and upon exercise shall be fully paid and non-assessable.
+In addition, the Company agreed to grant the investment banking firm warrants to purchase that number of shares of the Companys common stock equal to 6% of the value of value of successful common stock equity raised at 100% of the price at closing of a transaction for a period of two years and/or grant investment banking firm warrants to purchase that number of shares of the Companys common stock equal to 6% of the value of a successful preferred stock, debt, hybrid debt of any kind (convertibles, warrants, etc.) or debt and equity combination common stock equity raised at 100% of the price at closing of a transaction for a period of two years.
+These stocks shall be delivered in cashless exercise and issuable from the investment closing date up to no more than five years from the date and upon exercise shall be fully paid and non-assessable.
 The Companys common stock obtainable upon exercise of such warrants shall carry unlimited piggyback registration rights of the Company.

 During 2014, the Company entered into employment contracts with three key executives with initial terms of between two and five years and automatic renewals for successive one year terms.
 The contracts cover such items as compensation, salary deferrals, termination for cause and change in control features.
-In addition, these contracts included the granting of 13,500,000 in options for three individuals to acquire the Companys common stock which vested immediately upon the signing of the employment contracts.
+In addition, these contracts included the granting of 13,500,000 in options for the three individuals to acquire the Companys common stock which vested immediately upon the signing of the employment contracts.
 See Note 15 for related options.

 The entire disclosure for commitments and contingencies.